-6. Paws & Pals Wild Alaskan Salmon Oil
+6. Paws & Pals Wild Alaskan Salmon Oil for Dogs

 If your dog’s coat is looking a little dull and lifeless, Paws & Pals Wild Alaskan can help bring it back to its former glory.
 It’s filled with the omega fatty acids necessary to keep coats looking shiny and lustrous, and may even help with bald patches and hot spots.

 The pump bottle makes it easy to dispense, provided you’re ok with the occasional misfire.
 Be careful that you don’t knock it over, though, because the pump itself is very flimsy.
 Also, this stuff stinks to high heaven, so the last thing you want to do is get it all over your kitchen.

 However, that smell may make it a good choice for picky dogs, especially since it soaks into dry kibble well.
 As a result, you shouldn’t have much of a struggle getting your dog to eat it.